harendra-kumar/concise-haskell/concepts/category-theory.rst

 Morphisms
 ~~~~~~~~~

 Morphisms are more general than functions.
-For example a morphism
+For example a morphism could be a
-could be a relation (e.g. greater than) rather than a function.
+relation (e.g. a "greater than" relationship) rather than a function.

 +--------------+--------------+------------------+----------------------------+
 | Morphism     | Function Eq. | Rule             | Description                |